siliconcompiler/siliconcompiler/docs/user_guide/installation.rst

 3. On the bottom of that page, you will see an "Artifacts" section.
 Click on the "artifact" to download it.
 4. The packages are named ``scdeps-<pyversion>.tar.gz``, depending on which Python version they are associated with.

-To install from a bundle, create a Python virtual environment following the instructions above, then perform the following commands.
+To install from a bundle, create a Python virtual environment following the instructions in `Python install`_ above, then perform the following commands.

 .. code-block:: bash